MicrosoftDocs/msteams-docs/msteams-platform/task-modules-and-cards/cards/starter-cards.md

 ## Course video

-This card sample serves as a comprehensive learning hub filled with video content.
+This card template serves as a comprehensive learning hub filled with video content.
 Customize it with a curated series of courses, tutorials, or informative clips.
 Modify the title, description, and author information to meet the specific needs of your users.

 # [Desktop](#tab/desktop6)